emilyjspencer/Notes/API/REST.md

 * REST is an architectual style or design pattern for APIs, created by Roy Fielding
 * It is one way to send data over HTTP
 * It is considered to be the traditional approach to sending and retrieving data over HTTP
-* The newer approach is through the use of GraphQL
+* The newer approach is through the use of GraphQL whose philosophy is quite different to that of REST's.
 * REST stands for Representational State Transfer - meaning that when an API is called, the server transfers a representation of the state of the resource to the client
+* REST is therefore said to be resource-based
 * The representation of the state of the resource can be in JSON format, XML or HTML - most often JSON.
 * Resources are the objects that the API can provide information about .e.g a post, a user, a photo
-* Each resource has a unique identifier
+* Each resource has its own address which identifies it e.g.
+/users/20 - a unique identifier
+* All operations done to the resource are done with HTTP requests to its URL
+* The action depends on the HTTP method used
 * A RESTful API is one that adheres to a set of constraints
 * A RESTful application allows the client to access and manipulate textual representations of the resources by using a uniform and predefined set of stateless operations